Che Guevara: Intellectual and literary interests

-As he grew older, he developed an interest in the Latin American writers Horacio Quiroga, Ciro Alegría, Jorge Icaza, Rubén Darío, and Miguel Asturias.
-Many of these authors' ideas he cataloged in his own handwritten notebooks of concepts, definitions, and philosophies of influential intellectuals.
-These included composing analytical sketches of Buddha and Aristotle, along with examining Bertrand Russell on love and patriotism, Jack London on society, and Nietzsche on the idea of death.
-Sigmund Freud's ideas fascinated him as he quoted him on a variety of topics from dreams and libido to narcissism and the Oedipus complex.
-His favorite subjects in school included philosophy, mathematics, engineering, political science, sociology, history, and archaeology.
-A CIA "biographical and personality report", dated 13 February 1958 and declassified decades later, made note of Guevara's range of academic interests and intellect – describing him as "quite well read", while adding that "Che is fairly intellectual for a Latino".
+He developed an interest in the Latin American writers Horacio Quiroga, Ciro Alegría, Jorge Icaza, Rubén Darío, and Miguel Asturias.
+Many of these authors' ideas he cataloged in his notebooks of concepts, definitions, and philosophies of influential intellectuals.
+These included composing analytical sketches of Buddha and Aristotle, along with examining Bertrand Russell on love and patriotism, Jack London on society, and Nietzsche on death.
+Sigmund Freud's ideas fascinated him, and he quoted him on topics from dreams and libido to narcissism and the Oedipus complex.
+His favorite subjects included philosophy, mathematics, engineering, political science, sociology, history, and archaeology.
+A 1958 CIA personality report made note of Guevara's range of interests and intellect – describing him as "quite well read", while adding that "Che is fairly intellectual for a Latino".